dev-dennis-guye/aion-json-rpc/README.md

 1. To generate the java code execute: `./gradlew genJava`
 2. To create new spec files execute: `./gradlew printSpec -PfilePath={output file path}`
+3. To generate the rust code execute: `./gradlew genRust`